Category Archives: News Frying Oil

 The sensory parameter of food is prime quality index.

-Simply put, this is why people order fried food: it tastes and smells good and has a rich texture and mouthfeel.
+This is why people order fried food: it tastes and smells good and has a rich texture and mouthfeel.

 To ensure that restaurant operators properly manage their oil, which includes determining when the oil should be discarded, it is imperative that the operators conduct the necessary evaluations.
 This is something that should be done by restaurant management, be it researchers for the large chains or store managers in smaller operations.
 This will ensure that management sets a clear guideline for when fry oil is past its prime.